On Recursive Edit Distance Kernels with Application to Time Series Classification: Classification experiments

 \section{Classification experiments}

+The purpose of this experiment is to estimate the benefit one can expect from using PD elastic kernels instead of indefinite ones in SVM classification.
+It is clear that the the Sequential Minimal Optimization (SMO) involved in the SVM learning procedure \cite{Platt1999} \cite{P-H.Chen2006} is able to handle indefinite kernels, but, as the convergence toward a global extremum is not guaranteed (the optimization is problem is not convex), we can expect some better accuracy for definite kernels especially when the pairwise distance matrix derived from the train data set is far from definiteness.
+This is precisely what our experiment targets to demonstrate.

-We empirically evaluate the effectiveness of some STWK comparatively to Gaussian Radial Basis Function (RBF) Kernels or elastic distance substituting kernels \cite{TWED:Haasdonk04} using some classification tasks on a set of time series coming from quite different application fields.
+To that end, we empirically evaluate the effectiveness of some REDK kernels comparatively to Gaussian Radial Basis Function (RBF) Kernels or elastic distance substituting kernels \cite{TWED:Haasdonk04} using some classification tasks on a set of time series coming from quite different application fields.
 The classification task we have considered consists of assigning one of the possible categories to an unknown time series for the 20 data sets available at the UCR repository \cite{TWED:KeoghUCRdataset}.
 As time is not explicitly given for these datasets, we used the index value of the samples as the time stamps for the whole experiment.\\